Where can I work as a journalist?

 What qualities and skills do I need to work as a journalist?

 Includes video interviews with John Hess, former journalist for BBC East Midlands Today

 Being able to write well is just a starting point.
 According to the National Council for the Training of Journalists (NCTJ), editors look for the following things:

-- a lively interest in people, places and events
+- general curiosity and a lively interest in people, places and events

 - an ability to write in a style that is easy to understand

 - good spelling, grammar and punctuation

 - a willingness to accept irregular working hours

 - an ability to work under pressure to meet deadlines

 Spotlight On: Political Journalism

 John Hess worked for BBC East Midlands Today between 1997 and 2015 and at a Spotlight On event he kindly talked to us about his career and the challenges facing political journalists today.